HR-CMGT/CLE-speedcourses/circuit-playground/readme.md

 - [MakeCode Example](https://www.youtube.com/watch?v=HnmjztjSqIo)
 - [Different types of connections](https://www.youtube.com/watch?v=vCDfyxNFeEw)

-If you want to power a LOT of neopixels at the same time, you need an external power source.
-Otherwise, you will draw too much ampere through your Circuit Playground.
+If you connect a LOT of neopixels at the same time, you have to be careful with powering them.

-The Playground sends data through the A3 port.
-The GND of the neopixels needs to be connected to the GND of the battery, **AND** the GND of the Playground.
+- Reduce the brightness
+- Don't light up all leds at the same time
+- Full white uses the most power

+To prevent power problems, you can use an external power source.
+In this example, the Playground is only used to send data to the Neopixel strip.
+The strip has its own power source, for example, a 5V 2Amp adapter from a mobile phone.

 ![external](./images/neo_external_power.png)